 - Only products where Field Service Product Type is set to Inventory or Non-inventory can be added to work orders.
 Only those products can be automatically converted to customer assets.
 However, when manually creating a customer asset, you can add all products.

-- Field Service Mobile supports adding 3D models to customer assets that serve as three-dimensional knowledge articles.
+Field Service Mobile (Xamarin) supports adding 3D models to customer assets that serve as three-dimensional knowledge articles.
 3D models give technicians a better idea of the asset they're working on.

 Use the Check IoT Setup ribbon button to check for information about the IoT setup such as, is IoT deployed, are there any devices in the environment.
 Manually doing this refresh may display more CFS ribbon items.